 The MidAmerican Center for Contemporary Music also sponsors a variety of ongoing services and events including the yearly Music at the Forefront concert series.
-Grants for research and development activities in music written since 1945 are available to BGSU students, faculty and staff members.
-Guest musicians and scholars may apply for residencies and research consultation; limited in-kind services are frequently granted.
-The archives of the MidAmerican Center for Contemporary Music contain more than 9,000 scores and provide invaluable resources for research and study.
-As outreach to the northwest Ohio community, the Center sponsors summer workshops, cooperative projects with public schools and presentations for service organizations.
-The Center also spearheads the College's New Music From Bowling Green initiative, which organizes faculty and student performances at the country's most prestigious new music venues, and an eponymous radio series, produced by WGTE Public Media and internationally syndicated by WFMT Radio in Chicago.
+Grants for research and development activities in contemporary are available to BGSU students, faculty and staff members.
+The archives of the MidAmerican Center for Contemporary Music contain more than 10,000 scores and provide invaluable resources for research and study.
+The Center also spearheads the College's New Music From Bowling Green initiative, which organizes faculty and student performances at the country's most prestigious new music venues, and an eponymous radio series, produced by WGTE Public Media and internationally syndicated through the Public Radio Exchange (PRX).